1 - 20 of 284 items matching your search:

 Sudan, Republican Brothers, Islam, Women's rights, Family law

 The Right of Resistance in Situations of Severe Deprivation Roberto Gargarella Freedom from Poverty

 Book Chapter | Jan 2017

 The comparative democratization literature is divided on the effects of multiparty elections in non - democratic regimes.
-Early analyses assumed ...
+Early analyses assumed that ...

 Elections, Authoritarian regimes, Crises, Uganda